Skip to main content

 Sharpe Ratio

-A Sharpe Ratio above 1.0 is generally considered good, above 2.0 is very good, and above 3.0 is excellent.
-The S&P 500 has historically delivered a Sharpe Ratio around 0.4-0.5 over long periods.
-Most hedge funds target Sharpe Ratios of 1.0 or higher.
+As a rough guide: a Sharpe Ratio above 1.0 is considered good, above 2.0 is very good, and above 3.0 is excellent (and rare over long stretches).
+The S&P 500 has historically delivered a Sharpe around 0.4-0.5 over long periods.
+Most hedge funds target 1.0 or higher.

-The practical value of the Sharpe Ratio is comparing investments with different risk profiles.
-A fund returning 15% with high volatility might have a lower Sharpe Ratio than a fund returning 10% with low volatility.
-The second fund delivers better risk-adjusted returns — more return per unit of risk.
+Where this really shines is comparing investments with different risk profiles.
+A fund returning 15% with wild swings might have a lower Sharpe Ratio than one returning 10% with gentle fluctuations.
+That second fund is delivering better risk-adjusted returns—more bang for each unit of risk.

-Limitations include: it treats all volatility equally (upside and downside), it assumes returns are normally distributed (crypto returns definitely aren't), and it uses historical data that may not predict the future.
-The Sortino Ratio, which only penalizes downside volatility, addresses the first limitation.
+There are limitations to keep in mind: the Sharpe Ratio treats all volatility the same (upside and downside), it assumes returns follow a bell curve (crypto returns definitely don't), and it relies on the past to predict the future.
+The Sortino Ratio, which only penalizes downside volatility, addresses that first issue.

-For portfolio construction, the Sharpe Ratio helps optimize asset allocation.
-Adding an asset with a low correlation to your portfolio can improve the overall Sharpe Ratio even if the individual asset's Sharpe Ratio is modest.
+For portfolio building, the Sharpe Ratio helps you optimize your mix.
+Adding an asset with low correlation to your existing holdings can boost your portfolio's overall Sharpe Ratio—even if the new asset's individual Sharpe is modest.

 Frequently Asked Questions